SwingGuy1024/OpenAPI_inputSpec_Bug/README.md

 1. The pom.xml file's build section has several openApi options commented out.
 It fails with or without them.

 2. I tried with both the spring generator and the java generator, but they both gave me the same error.

+3. If there's a problem with my code, the error message should be improved.
+I have no idea what the problem is.